 2. Heavy Communication and Collaboration Needs

 Another constant challenge is the sheer breadth of people, departments, and organizations that campus security leaders need to interface and collaborate with.
-Leaders interact frequently with administration officials, police IT departments, and emergency responders.
-In the event of a serious security event or natural disaster, federal agencies or emergency management personnel might also be in the mix.
-Because the typical physical security or IT security department has limited resources, they also must rely on close collaboration with system integrators, vendors and service providers to collaborate on design, installations and move/adds and changes.
+Leaders interact frequently with administration officials, security officers, IT departments, and emergency responders.
+In the event of emergency situations, natural disasters, or potential threats, federal agencies or emergency management personnel might also be in the mix.
+Because the typical physical security or IT security department has limited resources, they also must rely on close collaboration with system integrators, vendors, and service providers to collaborate on design, installations and move/adds and changes.
 This is essential to getting the job done.
 These folks become their extended eyes and hands.

 This need for constant communication and frequent collaboration doesn’t stop when designing and implementing security systems.
 Yet it can be difficult to get some stakeholders to catch the vision for what needs to be done and throw their support behind the project.